 Joseph Kauffman has served as our Chief Financial Officer since June 2010.
-Prior to joining us, Mr. Kauffman headed M&A and international business development at New Oriental Education & Technology Group Inc., where he joined the senior management team before its initial public offering on the New York Stock Exchange in 2006.
-Between 1999 and 2004, Mr. Kauffman was a senior manager at The Coca-Cola Company in China and held various operating, strategy and business development roles.
+Prior to joining us, Mr. Kauffman headed business development and strategic investment at New Oriental Education & Technology Group Inc., where he joined the senior management team before its initial public offering on the New York Stock Exchange in 2006.
+Between 1999 and 2004, Mr. Kauffman held various corporate development, strategy, and operating roles at The Coca-Cola Company in China.
 Mr. Kauffman received his bachelor's degree from Williams College in 1999 and an MBA degree from the Harvard Business School in 2006.

-Yachao Liu has served as our senior vice president since April 2011.
-In this capacity, Dr. Liu is in charge of our enterprise planning division, information management center and our online course offerings.
+Yachao Liu has served as our senior vice president since April 2011 and has been responsible for our online course offerings since February 2013.
+From May 2012 to January 2013, Dr. Liu was also in charge of our enterprise planning division and information management center in addition to our online course offerings.
 From April 2011 to April 2012, Dr. Liu was in charge of our teaching and research division, teachers' training school, information management center and network operation center.
-From January 2008 to April 2011, Dr. Liu was director of our middle school division.
+From January 2008 to April 2011, Dr. Liu was our vice president and was in charge of our online course offerings.
+From September 2005 to January 2008, Dr. Liu was director of our middle school division.
 Dr. Liu received his bachelor's degree in Mechanics from Peking University in 2003 and Ph.D. from the Institute of Mechanics of the Chinese Academy of Science in 2008.

-Yunfeng Bai has served as our senior vice president since April 2011.
-In this capacity, Mr. Bai is in charge of our small-class business throughout China.
+Yunfeng Bai has served as our senior vice president since April 2011 and is in charge of our Xueersi Peiyou small-class business throughout China.
 From June 2008 to April 2011, Mr. Bai served as our vice president, and in this capacity he oversaw our personalized premium services.
 Mr. Bai founded our high school division in 2005 and was the director of our Beijing operations from June 2006 through May 2008.
 Mr. Bai received his bachelor's degree in Engineering Automation from Beijing University of Aeronautics and Astronautics in 2003, attended the CEO class of Guanghua Management School of Peking University between 2008 and 2009 and graduated from the EMBA program of China Europe International Business School in 2012.